LeChuckDE/open-expanse-pool/README.md

 ### Features

-**This pool is being further developed to provide an easy to use pool for Ethereum miners.
+**This pool is being further developed to provide an easy to use pool for Expanse miners.
 This software is functional however an optimised release of the pool is expected soon.
 Testing and bug submissions are welcome!**

 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward